You know what I hate?

 It keeps them stuck in time—freezes my children as the babies they were when they died.

 It’s hard to develop and maintain a relationship with someone who can’t grow and develop with you.

-Loss has forced me to recognize a truth that shoots guilt through my heart on a regular basis.
+Loss has forced me to recognize a truth that shoots guilt through my heart regularly.

 I feel like I love Luke more.

-Like any relationship that grows over time…because it’s fed with communication and interaction and engagement…the relationship I have with Luke is so much deeper and stronger than with Matthew and with Trey.
+Like any relationship that grows over time… because it’s fed with communication and interaction and engagement… the relationship I have with Luke is so much more profound and stronger than with Matthew and with Trey.

 Guilt that loss heaps on me in loads.

 Guilt that no one talks about because it sounds horrible and terrible.